 The convention chair is appointed by the state president with the approval of the executive committee.
 This Chair is responsible to the state president and the executive committee.

-The registration chair will be bonded by IFBW.
+The registration chair will be bonded by IFBWC.
 She will accept advance registration fees and money advanced for meal tickets.
 Upon receipt, she shall copy all registration information, account for all advance registration fees and money advanced for meal tickets that she receives, and forward all monies received to the treasurer or her designee for deposit in the general fund.
 Information for individuals who register on line will be provided to the registration chair on a weekly basis by the state treasurer or her designee.

 STATE CONVENTION TREASURER

 The state convention treasurer/convention chair/co-chairs, under the direction of the state president, accounts for all funds of the state convention.
-All receipts and expenditures shall go through the general account of the IFBW.
-The state convention treasurer/convention chair/co-chairs shall work with the state treasurer to insure proper submission, payment and documentation of all state convention expenses.
+All receipts and expenditures shall go through the general account of the IFBWC.
+The state convention treasurer/convention chair/co-chairs shall work with the state treasurer to ensure proper submission, payment and documentation of all state convention expenses.

-Specifically the state convention treasurer/convention chair/co-chairs will:
+Specifically, the state convention treasurer/convention chair/co-chairs will:

 Assist in preparation of detailed state convention budget;